blinkletter/Chem4410/_build/html/_sources/Info/Course_Info.md

 Each week will feature an **assignment** to be completed.
 Most of these assignments will involve writing a **short report**.
 Students will have at least 4 days to complete an assignment and submit the report.
 Late reports will not be accepted without a valid reason.
 Reports are to be your own **individual work**.

 ### Presentation
-There will a **major presentation** during the course by each student.
-Your presentation is to be short but substantial (10 to 15 minutes).
-Each presentation must be accompanied by a handout for your fellow students.
+There will two or three **presentations** by each student during this course.
+Your presentation is to be short but substantial (less than 10 minutes).
+Each presentation will feature your work on an assignment or part of an assignment.
+You will be **tasked** in turn with a week's notice.
 More details will be available when the topics are assigned.

 ### Class Quizzes
 Most weeks will have a short **class quiz** on Friday.
 You will be given a list of possible quiz topics or questions (this will usually be the textbook problems assigned for Mondays and Wednesday).
 The quiz will be based on a selection of those.
 If a student cannot attend a test, they must have a valid reason and must inform the instructor in advance of the test to make alternate arrangements.